-Who is Boyan Slats and what is he up to?
+Who is Boyan Slat and what is he up to?

-A handsome guy, as you can see.
-But, more importantly, a problem solver.
+Boyan Slat is a handsome guy, as you can see.
+But, more importantly, he is a problem solver.

 Off the western coast of the United States lies a gigantic floating mass of plastic and garbage.
 It even has it’s own name, the great Pacific garbage patch.
 I wish we were making this up.